wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-A revolutionary visual editor to create your posts and pages with total design freedom and unprecedented possibilities, quickly and very easily!
+A revolutionary visual editor to create your posts and pages super easily and quickly, with total design freedom and unprecedented possibilities!

 == Description ==
 Zedity is a revolutionary visual editor to create your posts and pages as naturally as sketching on a piece of paper!
 With absolutely no coding skill required, you can now create content super easily, with total flexibility and unprecedented possibilities!